Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Failure patterns are recognisable:

 • Disguised blame.
-The post-mortem says “no blame” but the narrative makes clear who failed.
+The post-mortem says “no blame” but the narrative makes clear who was at fault.
 The implicated person knows.
-Blameless is performative.

 • Sanitised official narrative.
 What really happened is softened not to offend stakeholders.
 Real learning stays in private conversations.